Basset horn: Basset horn soloists and ensembles

-The Lotz Trio performs on replicas of the basset-horns made by the 18th-century instrument maker Theodor Lotz of Pressburg (Bratislava) and Vienna.
+The Lotz Trio performs on replicas of the basset horns made by the 18th-century instrument maker Theodor Lotz of Pressburg (Bratislava) and Vienna.
 The ensemble presents a repertoire of popular 18th-century wind harmonias (known in German as Harmoniemusik) represented predominantly by Mozart's music.
-However, the ensemble also performs music by other central-European composers – Georg Druschetzky, Martín I Soler, Anton Stadler, Vojtech Nudera, Johann Josef Rösler and Anton Wolanek.
+However, the ensemble also performs music by other central European composers including Georg Druschetzky, Martín I Soler, Anton Stadler, Vojtech Nudera, Johann Josef Rösler and Anton Wolanek.

-The Prague Trio of Basset-horns, based in the Czech Republic, has a repertoire of music written or transcribed for three basset horns, by composers including Mozart, Scott Joplin, and Paul Desmond.
+The Prague Trio of Basset Horns, based in the Czech Republic, has a repertoire of music written or transcribed for three basset horns, by composers including Mozart, Scott Joplin, and Paul Desmond.

-Suzanne Stephens was a leading basset-horn specialist in contemporary music.
-Starting in 1974, the German Karlheinz Stockhausen composed many new works for her, including a large number for basset-horn with a solo rolo in his opera LIGHT.
-Other interprets of Stockhausens music are among others the Dutch Fie Schouten and the Italian Michele Marelli.
+Suzanne Stephens is a leading basset horn specialist in contemporary music.
+Starting in 1974, the German Karlheinz Stockhausen composed many new works for her, including a large number for basset horn with a solo role in his opera LIGHT.
+Other interpreters of Stockhausen's music include the Dutch Fie Schouten and the Italian Michele Marelli.